devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-09-30/assignments.md

   - there are multiple ways to do it
   - use assert() to make sure the type sizes are what you expect

-- will implement linked list
+- implements linked list
   - fill the list with program arguments
   - traverse the list and print each item to separate line
   - free the whole list
     - any memory leaks ?
+  - any refactoring yet ?
   - now reimplement using queue.h macros (see queue(3) man page)

 - will print (to stdout) only the penultimate line of input received on stdin